Detailed History of Hopkins

 The Changing Face of Mainstreet

 Hopkins Mainstreet (formerly Excelsior Avenue) distinguished it from neighboring communities and other newer suburbs.
 Over the years, businesses of all types have lined the now 16-block stretch of Mainstreet.
 In the early years, there were necessary services such as a general store, lumber yard, meat market, milk depot, blacksmith shop, livery stable, barbershop, and public bath.
 Saloons, an opera house, and lodges provided various leisure time activities.
 Schools and churches were built alongside homes and businesses.

 In the early to the middle of the twentieth century, Hopkins' thriving merchants provided all the needed services such as doctor and dental services, banks, drug stores, grocery and hardware stores, bakeries, shoe and millinery stores, restaurants, and mortuaries.
 Car dealerships, theaters, photography studios, jewelry stores, and a library were concepts hardly imagined by the early settlers of the 1880s but were part of Hopkins throughout much of the twentieth century.
 Hopkins merchants outgrew the main street and built on adjoining side streets, thus creating "Downtown" Hopkins.

 Hopkins Becomes a City

 On December 2, 1947, Hopkins became a city through the adoption of a city charter.
-Then, as now, the city leaders had a challenge to grow with the times.
-Many more city services were required such as sewer and water service, better roads and more police and fire coverage.
-The post World War II building boom created multiple new neighborhoods and the need for new schools.
+Then, as now, the city leaders were challenged to grow with the times.
+Many more city services were required such as sewer and water service, better roads, and more police and fire coverage.
+The post-World War II building boom created multiple new neighborhoods and the need for new schools.
 Hopkins was no longer just a small town; it was an integral part of the thriving Minneapolis-St. Paul metropolitan area.